 November 15, 1995

 Any credulous study should begin by defining its terms.
 The most relevant term in this study is “epic.”
-What is an epic?

 This question in itself is problematic.
 Did the unknown author of Gilgamesh sit down one day and state “Today I shall write an epic.”
 This scenario is doubtful and cannot present us with an archetypical denotation; therefore, scholars must infer a definition of epic from subsequent works that they themselves labeled as epics.
 According to Bakhtin, the genre epic is a fixed, unalterable form that is “absolute and complete.”
 So, then, if this is true, a precise definition of epic should be easy.
 A few works are not debated by the academe as being representative of epics, e.g. the Iliad, the Odyssey, and the Aeneid.
 Logically, then, an examination of their shared characteristics should produce an accurate designation of the epic.